2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 These disks can be fairly small - 100GB at the largest, but we can get away with far smaller disks most of the time.
-The performance of these disks primarily matters *only* during initial docker image pull time - faster the disk, faster it is to pull large docker images.
+The performance of these disks *primarily* matters during initial docker image pull time - faster the disk, faster it is to pull large docker images.
 But it can be really expensive to make the base disks super fast SSDs, so often a balanced middling performance tier is more appropriate.